 In May of 1961, President Kennedy gave a speech before the Canadian Parliament in Ottawa suggesting that “through the Organization of Economic Cooperation and Development and the Development Assistance Group, we can pool our vast resources and skills, and make available the kind of long-term capital, planning and know-how without which these nations will never achieve independent and viable economies, and without which our efforts will be tragically wasted.
 I propose further that the OECD establish a Development Center, where citizens and officials, and students and professional men of the Atlantic area and the less-developed world can meet to study in common the problems of economic development.

-To support Operation Pan American and the Alliance for Progress, a lot of legislation was passed to provide the funding and authorization for the organizational structures.
+To support Operation Pan America and the Alliance for Progress, a lot of legislation was passed to provide the funding and authorization for the organizational structures.
 List of 1961 legislation.
 The Agency for International Development (USAID) was created by Executive Order 10973 with authority delegated to the Secretary of State.

 On August 17, 1961 the Charter of Punta del Este was signed by all members of the Organization of American states – except Cuba: